US Monthly Index

 News Coverage about Policy-related Economic Uncertainty

 Our first component is an index of search results from 10 large newspapers.
-The newspapers included in our index are USA Today, the Miami Herald, the Chicago Tribune, the Washington Post, the Los Angeles Times, the Boston Globe, the San Francisco Chronicle, the Dallas Morning News, the New York Times, and the Wall Street Journal.
+The newspapers included in our index are USA Today, the Miami Herald, the Chicago Tribune, the Washington Post, the Los Angeles Times, the Boston Globe, the San Francisco Chronicle, the Dallas Morning News, the Houston Chronicle, and the Wall Street Journal.
 To construct the index, we perform month-by-month searches of each paper, starting in January of 1985, for terms related to economic and policy uncertainty.
 In particular, we search for articles containing the term 'uncertainty' or 'uncertain', the terms 'economic' or 'economy' and one or more of the following terms: 'congress', 'legislation', 'white house', 'regulation', 'federal reserve', or 'deficit'.
 In other words, to meet our criteria for inclusion the article must include terms in all three categories pertaining to uncertainty, the economy and policy.

-To deal with changing volumes of news articles for a given paper over time, we divide the raw counts of policy uncertainty articles by the total number of news articles in the paper.
-We then normalize each paper's series to unit standard deviation from January 1985 through December 2009, sum each paper's series, and normalize the series to an average value of 100 from January 1985 through December 2009.
+To deal with changes over time in the volume of articles for a given paper, we divide the raw count of policy uncertainty articles by the total number of articles in the same paper and month.
+We then normalize the resulting series for each paper to have a unit standard deviation from January 1985 through December 2009.
+Next, we sum the normalized values over papers in each month to obtain a multi-paper index.
+Finally, we re-normalize the multi-paper index to an average value of 100 from January 1985 through December 2009.

 Tax Code Expiration Data